amatas/couchdiscover/README.md

 1. Initially a great deal of information is obtained by grabbing the hostname of the container that's part of a statefulset and parsing it.
 This is how the namespace is determined, how hostnames are calculated later, the name of the statefulset to look for in the api, the name of the headless service, the node name, the index, whether a node is master or not, etc.

 2. The kubernetes api is used to grab the statefulset and entrypoint objects.
 The entrypoint object is parsed to obtain the `hosts` list.
 Then the statefulset is parsed for the ports, then the environment is resolved, fetching any externally referenced configmaps or secrets that are necessary.
-Credentials are resolved by looking through the environment for the keys: `COUCHDB_ADMIN_USER`, `COUCHDB_ADMIN_PASS`.
+Credentials are resolved by looking through the environment for the keys: `COUCHDB_USER`, `COUCHDB_PASSWORD`.
 Finally the expected cluster size is set to the number of replicas in the fetched statefulset.
 You can override this as detailed in the above notes section, but should be completely unnecessary for most cases.

 ## Main logic